POsten040/week-4-project/README.md

 **Describe: function orderDetails()**
 | Test | Expect |
 |------|--------|
-|Should take the input from the form and display the 'name' tag of each selected 'option' element.
+|Should take the number value from the user input and display replace the number with a string matching the user choices.
-|user selects(feta, pepperoni, olive).toOutPut(feta, pepperoni, olive)
+|pizzaObject = {1, 2, 3}.toOutPut(pizza = {feta, pepperoni, olive})

 ## Known Bugs